chef-boneyard/chef-web-docs-2016/includes_ruby/includes_ruby_just_enough.rst

    x.split(" ").join(", ") # => "My, String"

-In addition, see the following:
+To learn more about |ruby|, see the following:

 * |http ruby lang org|
 * |http opscode blog btm ruby|